 While literature is inherently interdisciplinary, the relationship between literature and psychology is perhaps particularly intimate.
 Reading takes us into the minds of characters, and these characters - like the humans upon whom they are modelled - frequently face a range of psychological challenges.
 In response, they may develop characterological adaptations that can generate problems in psychological functioning - problems that affect not just the characters themselves, but also those with whom they stand in relation.

 In this paper, we read a range of literary texts with a view to understanding - both analytically and empathetically - some of these problems and adaptions, as well the changing ways in which they have been addressed by the clinical profession.
-Thus the paper begins with a critical analysis of the treatment of "madness" via conventional psychiatric institutions, before turning to the power of psychoanalysis in addressing questions such as hysteria, trauma, and narcissism.
+Thus the paper begins with a critical analysis of the treatment of "madness" via conventional psychiatric institutions, before turning to the power of psychoanalysis in addressing questions such as trauma, narcissism, and impaired forms of relationality.
 Further, instead of simply considering these "pathologies" the property of individuals, the paper adopts a psychosocial lens to emphasise the broader social dimensions underpinning maladapted psychological formations, as well as their (frequently unconscious) transgenerational transmission.
 It concludes with a reflection on the little or big "madnesses" that may lie hidden within the very fabric of what is considered to be "sane" and "normal" in Western society.

 At the end of this paper, students will have greater awareness of, and be able to reflect more deeply about, the psychological dimenions at work in literary texts and sociocultural discourses more broadly.